Portfolio

 - A lightweight transformer model, treating CpG regions as tokens with embeddings and self-attention to capture genomic dependencies.

-This project my aim was to demonstrate how GNNs can capture spatially coherent patterns in gene expression and to compare these learned embeddings to traditional PCA and k-means-based clustering.
+This project's aim was to demonstrate how GNNs can capture spatially coherent patterns in gene expression and to compare these learned embeddings to traditional PCA and k-means-based clustering.

 Figure: Baseline PCA + KMeans.